-And in order to get there, many of us have been doing our homework: We’ve been pulling on the bookshelves and bookshelves’ worth of advice on how to take our rightful seat at the table, to “go girl,” boss up, lean in, know our worth, close our confidence gap, be worth it.
+In order to get ahead in our careers, many of us have been doing our homework: We’ve been pulling on the bookshelves and bookshelves’ worth of advice on how to take our rightful seat at the table, to “go girl,” boss up, lean in, know our worth, close our confidence gap, be worth it.

 All of this advice is so well-meaning.
 (I know — I’ve given a lot of it myself.)
 And it feels so great to receive it, because it’s a roadmap to success that we can each *slay.*

 At Ellevest, we know there’s a lot of benefit in doing the hard work: clarifying our career goals, mapping our achievements, working with career coaches, making ourselves better at the jobs we do and ready for the ones we want.

 Except, as a rule … the hard work doesn’t always get us as far as we expect it to.

 While we’ve all been focusing on driving our careers in a way that would have knocked our grandmothers’ girdles off, diversity in corporate America has been stuck in neutral; and the gender and racial pay gaps have been stubbornly static.